grammyjs/website/site/docs/hosting/cyclic.md

 next: false
 ---

-# Hosting: Cyclic.sh
+# Hosting: Cyclic

-This guide tells you about the ways you can host your grammY bots on [Cyclic.sh](https://cyclic.sh/), using Node.js.
+This guide tells you about the ways you can host your grammY bots on [Cyclic](https://cyclic.sh/), using Node.js.

 ## Prerequisites

-To follow along, you need to have a [Github](https://github.com/) and [Cyclic.sh](https://cyclic.sh/) account.
+To follow along, you need to have a [Github](https://github.com/) and [Cyclic](https://cyclic.sh/) account.
 First, install some dependencies:

 ```sh